-As your one point contact, we also help you with all possible documentation.
-The importance of a business plan is not country specific.
-Wherever you decide to do business you will need a strong foundation in the form of this plan.
+As your one-point contact, we also help you with all possible documentation.
+The importance of an international franchise business plan is not country specific.
+Wherever you decide to do business you will need a strong foundation in the form of the plan.
 This is the master plan on which the phased expansion of the brand is based.
 It involves all the necessary requisites for the brand to go global.
 Hence, the conduct of business depends on the foreign demographic and prepared accordingly.
+Creating an international franchise business plan template acts as fundamental tool to guide business operations in a much better manner.
 As it begins with resource planning, covers structuring the master franchise correctly, defining the roles and responsibilities of the incoming franchises and ends with the measurement of compliances.
 While there is elaborate work that goes into each of these areas, we would like to elaborate a few of them for your better understanding.

 - Franchise Structure: Country Master Vs Sub-franchise vs. Area Rep